Guided Tours in Lapland:

 Private & Custom Tours

-They are often chosen by families, photographers or premium/ luxury travelers.
+Private tours offer the most flexibility and control and they are often chosen by families, photographers or premium/ luxury travelers.

-The experience can be adjusted to weather, energy levels and personal interests.
+Often private experience can be adjusted to weather, energy levels and personal interests.
 There is no need to follow a group schedule or wait your turn.

 Private tours are also the most expensive option.
 For some, the price feels justified by comfort and flexibility.
 For others, it feels unnecessary.